 His artwork is part of the Qalandiya International art exhibitionsthat open in various towns in Palestine in October.
-The culture and art festival is named after the Israeli Qalandiya checkpoint, the largest in the West Bank.
+The culture and art festival is named named after the town of Qalandiya, today mostly known for its Israeli checkpoint, the largest in the West Bank.

 The frames are a bit tacky, Baraghithi admits, but he adds that many Palestinian refugees have similar frames on their walls, "with paintings of Jerusalem and the other lost cities of Palestine" — paintings of places people yearn for, he says, and "that are out of reach."